Anti-Slavery and Trafficking Statement – 2023-2024

 2. Distributors:

 We are committed to ensuring anti-slavery legislation is embedded in the relationship we have with our international distributors.
 All new distribution agreements, whether renewed with existing distributors or for new agreements, will include our policy for anti-slavery.
 We continue to audit existing distribution agreements and amend accordingly to include our position on anti-slavery.
-Regular visits are made to distributors and part of these visits include review of distribution agreements.

 Build long standing relationships with our distributors to help eliminate the risk factors associated within our supply chains.